Workplace Giving Campaigns can be fun, easy ways to get your employees engaged and excited about the creative community in Kansas City!

 - Quarterly recurring gift

-Giving to the ArtsKC Fund is easy and can be done in many ways!
+Giving to ArtsKC is easy and can be done in many ways!
 We need a record of each donation to accurately give you credit for your campaign success, but we can provide printed pledge forms, electronic forms, or direct employees to our secure online donation page.
 Employees can make a pledge, sign up for a recurring monthly or quarterly donation, or make a one-time contribution by check, cash, or credit card.
 Payroll deduction is available at most workplace giving companies and is an easy way to make a big impact on the region’s arts community!

 2017 Calendar .pdf– Johnson County Government